 JUVENILES: WILD: fresh water, perform temperature-related depth displacements 13.
 FARM: reared in fresh water 8 7.
 White light increased ventilatory frequency after confinement 16.
 For details of holding systems ➝ crit 1 and 2.

 ADULTS: ➝ JUVENILES.

 A species reproduces at a certain age, season, and sex ratio and possibly involving courtship rituals.
-What is the probability of the species reproducing naturally in captivity without manipulation?It is high for minimal and high-standard farming conditions.
+What is the probability of the species reproducing naturally in captivity without manipulation of theses circumstances?It is high for minimal and high-standard farming conditions.
 Our conclusion is based on a high amount of evidence.

 WILD: breed in a lek system: many males gather in an arena to display to females around it.
 Each male digs and defends a pit in sandy substrate where he performs elaborate behaviours, changes colour and sometimes chases females into the pit.
 One female then lays the eggs in the pit, the male fertilizes the clutch and the female grabs the fertilized eggs with her mouth, swimming away 6 17 18 19.
 FARM: spawns easily and spontaneously in hapas, earthen ponds and concrete tanks 8 (although these lack substrate) but not in floating cages - which therefore are not used for spawning 7.

 Species differ in the way they co-exist with conspecifics or other species from being solitary to aggregating unstructured, casually roaming in shoals or closely coordinating in schools of varying densities.
 What is the probability of providing farming conditions that are compatible with the aggregation behaviour of the species?There are unclear findings for minimal farming conditions.
 It is high for high-standard farming conditions.
 Our conclusion is based on a medium amount of evidence.